About HCI Foundation

 - Submit academic year-end results before February 23

 Applicants will be updated on the status of their application at each stage of the application process through email.
 Shortlisted applicants will be interviewed by phone.
-Final results of the application process will be released by 07 March of the succeeding year.
+The final results of the application process will be released by 07 March of the succeeding year.

 Address: Suite 801, The Point 76 Regent Road, Sea Point 8060